 With this method, the giver actually lays perpendicular to their partner, at a 90-degree angle, making somewhat of a capital ‘T’ with their bodies.
 So instead of looking upwards at the clit, you’re looking at it sideways.

-You can tackle this positioning a couple of different ways.
+You can tackle this positioning a few different ways.
 Choose what works best based on your physical comfort, as well as the receivers sensitivity preference.
 If the vulva owner enjoys being widely spread for maximum stimulation, suggest they pull their legs back for more intense stimulation.
 Some people prefer closed legs and the sensation of the labia massaging the sides of the clitoris.
 In that case, suggest they keep their legs down and open their legs enough for your tongue to get in and do its magic.

 There are a few techniques to master with your hands for this move.
 With your left hand, place your index finger and thumb on either side of the clitoris to raise it and help keep it in place while you lick.
 Communicate verbally with your partner as to what finger positioning feels best for them, and adjust accordingly.

 Some people who have tried this method claim that once the clitoris is aroused, they can feel two small bumps on either side of the clitoral hood, which feel like two small grains of rice.
 These are called “K points”.
 If you are able to feel them, sweep your tongue over the clitoral hood in between these two points.

 Try a few different positions with your left hand, and remember that the changes your partner needs might be really subtle, so check with them and listen carefully to what feels good before you commit to one hand position.
 You may want to do a few licks during this time to help your partner determine what hand position feels best.

 Tantalizing Tongue Work